kylehoehns/aoc-2022-go/README.md

 # Advent of Code 2022

-Working through some of the problems for [Advent of Code 2022](https://adventofcode.com/2022).
+Working through problems for [Advent of Code 2022](https://adventofcode.com/2022).

 Using [Go](https://go.dev/)